 TechBuzz Wave Charts

-TechBuzz has organized a series of Wave Charts, presented below, that document in multiple dimensions the growth of Utah's tech sector over time—in five time periods we call "waves."
+TechBuzz has created a series of Wave Charts documenting in multiple dimensions the growth of Utah's tech sector over time—in five time periods we call "waves."
 TechBuzz Wave Charts are detailed infographics showing white on black company logos and approximate locations of Utah tech companies at the time of their founding.
 They also show unicorns (companies with $1 billion valuation or higher, a term coined by Aileen Lee in 2013), as denoted by a gold hexagon next to company logos.
 TechBuzz applies the term unicorn to eligible companies in waves that predate the 2013 origin of the useful and widely used term.

-TechBuzz Wave Charts also show investor activity (quantity and names of Utah-based investment funds/firms active during each wave) and WIN100 awardees, a crowd participation program of the Wasatch Innovation Network honoring the top entrepreneurs in the state as nominated by the public and voted on by other entrepreneurs.
+TechBuzz Wave Charts also show investor activity (quantity and names of Utah-based investment funds/firms active during each wave) and WIN100 awardees, a crowd participation program of the Wasatch Innovation Network in 2022-23 honoring the top entrepreneurs in the state as nominated by the public and voted on by other entrepreneurs.
 WIN awardees are denoted by a blue Utah map.
-Certain companies may have multiple WIN100 awardees, a practice that will continue as the WIN program enters its second year in 2023.
+Certain companies may have multiple WIN100 awardees.

 TechBuzz has defined the timeframes of each wave based on that period's investment activity, startup creation dates, and founder and investor insights from numerous interviews over the past few years.
 Periods of the Wave Charts break out as follows: